kiikoh/MultiplayerGame/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ## How to Play
-* Once there is enough players the game will begin.
+* Once there are enough players the game will begin.
 * Move using W A S D.
 * Pick up items with F, and click to fire.